 Add carrots, apples, oatmeal, leafy vegetables, and pears to your diet as they help in absorbing water from the digestive system.
 Fibre moves the food through the intestines with ease.
 Eating fibre-rich foods will make your bowel movements regular and you won’t feel bloated.
 A word of caution – if your system is not used to eating high fibre foods much, add fibre-rich fruits and vegetables in your diet slowly.

-3. Have Small But Frequent Meals
+3. Have Small Meals

 4. Try Fenugreek Seeds